supnate/rekit/README-2.0.md

 ## Plugins
 You can use or create plugins to enhance or customize the behavior of Rekit.
 That is you can either alter the default behavior like how Rekit creates an async action or let Rekit support more element types like `selector` based on [reselect](https://github.com/reactjs/reselect).

-For example, there have been two plugins:
+For example, there have been two plugins available:

-1. [rekit-plugin-redux-saga](https://github.com/supnate/rekit-plugin-redux-saga): allows Rekit to uses `redux-saga` rather than `redux-thunk` when creating an async action.
+1. [rekit-plugin-redux-saga](https://github.com/supnate/rekit-plugin-redux-saga): allows Rekit to uses `redux-saga` rather than `redux-thunk` when creating async actions.
-2. [rekit-plugin-reselect](https://github.com/supnate/rekit-plugin): provides a new element type named `selector` based on [reselect](https://github.com/reactjs/reselect) so that you can manage selectors by Rekit for your project.
+2. [rekit-plugin-reselect](https://github.com/supnate/rekit-plugin): adds a new element type named `selector` based on [reselect](https://github.com/reactjs/reselect) to Rekit.
+So that you can manage selectors by Rekit for your project.

 There are two types of plugins:

-1. Public plugin: plugins published on npm so that all people could use it.
+1. ***Public plugins***: plugins published on npm so that all people could use it.
-2. Local plugin: plugins that only meet the requirements for your own project.
+2. ***Local plugins***: plugins only meet the requirements for your own project.
 They are placed under `<prjroot>/tools/plugins` folder.

 To create a plugin, use below command:
 ```